FallenGameR/FzfBindings/notes.md

 #     --bind 'ctrl-o:execute:code {1}:{2}' \ opens in new windows

 # We use {2..} instead of {2} in case the directory name contains spaces.

-# --with-shell=STR #
-# On Windows, the default value is cmd /s/c when $SHELL is not set.

-# actions with default bindings
-# backward-kill-word	alt-bs
-# backward-word	alt-b shift-left
-# beginning-of-line	ctrl-ahome

 # Multiple actions can be chained using + separator.
 fzf --multi --bind 'ctrl-a:select-all+accept'